-Tyler Childers is celebrating his 30th birthday on June 21, 2021, and that’s reason enough for Outsider to celebrate.
-For the last dozen years, Tyler has been delivering his brand of traditional country music one note at a time—and gaining one fan at a time in the process.
+Tyler Childers is celebrating his 31st birthday on June 21, 2022, and that’s reason enough for Outsider to celebrate.
+For the last dozen years, Tyler has been delivering his brand of traditional country music one note at a time.
+And gaining plenty of fans in the process.

 The proud son of Kentucky hails from the same area of Appalachia as country music royalty Loretta Lynn and Chris Stapleton.
 Of course, Kentucky has a rich history of country music—names you are surely familiar with, like Keith Whitley and Ricky Skaggs.
 And names you surely should be familiar with, like Chris Knight and Sturgill Simpson.
 Tyler’s been drinking the same water as the aforementioned names, steeped in the stylings of traditional country, bluegrass, and folk with working-class songwriting chops to match.

-In fact, Tyler crossed my musical plate back in 2016 thanks to a Pandora recommendation based on my longtime appreciation of Chris Knight.
-I’ve been listening to Tyler ever since.
+In fact, Tyler crossed my musical plate years ago thanks to a streaming recommendation based on my longtime appreciation of Chris Knight.
 Fortunately, he’s been gaining steam with the rest of the music-loving world, too.
 An endorsement from Sturgill Simpson helped put Tyler on a lot of fans’ musical maps.
-Sturgill co-produced Tyler’s 2017 album, Purgatory, and his 2019 album, Country Squire, which debuted at No. 1 on the Billboard Top Country Albums chart.
+Sturgill co-produced Tyler’s 2017 album, Purgatory, and his 2019 album, Country Squire, which debuted at No. 1 on the Billboard Top Country Albums chart, before self-producing his 2020 album, Long Violent History.

 Tyler was named Emerging Artist of the Year at the 2018 Americana Awards.
-He also earned a 2020 Grammy nomination for Best Country Solo Performance for “All Your’n.”
+He also earned a 2020 Grammy nomination for Best Country Solo Performance for “All Your’n,” as well as a 2022 Grammy nomination for Best Folk Album for Long Violent History.

-In honor of Tyler’s 30th birthday on June 21, 2021, I highlighted three of my favorite tunes that showcase TC’s range.
+In honor of Tyler’s 31st birthday on June 21, 2022, hit play on our 31-Song Playlist.
+And take a look at three of our favorite tunes that showcase TC’s range.
 From growing up in small-town Kentucky to being swallowed by the big city—and a love song for good measure.

 ‘Nose On the Grindstone’